droplit/droplit.io-edge/readme.md

 You only need to do this once. (unless the project dependency structure change)

-To undo the linked modules, close VS code and...

-run: `gulp teardown`

-If you need to change the project dependencies run `gulp teardown` then change the projects.json file, then run `gulp setup`.

 ## Building

 You can run a build with linting any time by running: